dkpro/dkpro-wsd/trunk/de.tudarmstadt.ukp.dkpro.wsd.senseval/src/main/resources/README.txt

 http://www.cse.unt.edu/~rada/downloads.html#sensevalsemcor so that they are well-formed XML and conform to the SemCor schema.

+semeval1-en-cgaw-test-key.sh - a Bash script which fixes the SemEval-2007
+English coarse-grained all-words answer keys by lowercasing the sense keys to match the representations in WordNet 2.1.

 senseval2-en-aw-test.patch - a patch file which fixes numerous errors (i.e., heads referencing nonexistent satellite IDs) in the Senseval-2 English all-words test corpus.